thorgate/pyasice/README.md

 </xades:SignaturePolicyIdentifier>
 ```

-[1] The DigestValue is the hash value of current document in base64 encoding.
+[1] The DigestValue is the hash value of the document referenced by `SPURI`, encoded in base64.
 Refer to [BDOC 2.1:2014 Specification](https://www.id.ee/public/bdoc-spec212-eng.pdf) for more information.

 #### SigningCertificate